Family relationships in the pre-teen and teenage years

 Younger teenagers usually hang out together in groups.
 They might meet up with someone special among friends, and then gradually spend more time with that person alone.

 Talking with your child can help you get a sense of whether now is the right time for relationships.
-If your child is interested in romantic relationships, you and your child might need to talk about behaviour and ground rules, and consequences for breaking the rules.
+If your child is interested in romantic relationships, you and your child might need to talk about consent, behaviour and ground rules, and consequences for breaking the rules.
 You might also want to agree on some strategies for what your child should do if they feel unsafe or uncomfortable.